 It was 2002 when I met Caz, a lovely Rhodesian Ridgeback female, who lived with my friend Pat.
 Her previous owner gave her up after she accidentally fell off the back of a truck.
 She was dragged behind the truck but, fortunately, recovered from this horrible accident.

 Pat loved Caz.
 She brought her to me for treatment of urinary bladder incontinence that had not responded to traditional treatment.
 For several months we tried non-traditional approaches and saw no change.
 It was a frustrating situation and we were all at our wit's end.

 However, I was stubbornly determined to solve the mystery and after a brief conversation, Pat allowed me to take Caz home for a few days of observation.

 To our surprise, Caz showed no signs of incontinence for three days!
-I started to think that her incontinence was somehow connected to the walks and exercise she did with Pat.
-I decided to join them on their walk to see if I could get any clues.
+I started to think her incontinence was somehow connected to the walks and exercise she did with Pat.
+I decided to join them on a walk to see if I could get any clues.

 As soon as we started walking, Caz was completely obsessed with chasing her ball.
-Pat, being the “good dog mom” threw Caz’s ball over and over because she wanted to make her happy.
-Thirty minutes later, her tongue was hanging out like a big pink yo-yo and she finally looked like she had enough.
+Pat, being the 'good dog mom' threw Caz’s ball over and over because she wanted to make her happy.
+Thirty minutes later, her tongue was hanging out like a big pink yo-yo and she finally looked like she'd had enough.

-When we got back to the car and Caz hopped in and - bingo - a big puddle of urine appeared on the blanket almost immediately.
+When we got back to the car, Caz hopped in and - bingo - a big puddle of urine appeared on the blanket almost immediately.